Cleveland Way - Thirsk to Swainby (★★★★★)

 Looking out to the left on the way down

-On the way down, the path drops down to the car park at Square Corner, and then turns to the left, heading down to the reservoirs below.
+On the way down the path drops to the car park at Square Corner - and then turns left, heading down to one of the reservoirs below.

 Dropping down to the reservoirs

-Here the route follows the reservoirs, and then cuts across (up a small climb) to the road - crossing over before heading rounds and then down, to cross over Cod Beck.
+After following along the edge of one of these reservoirs, the path then cuts across to the road - which is crossed, before heading round and then down, to cross over Cod Beck.
 This stream runs from Cod Beck Reservoir (very slightly to the north) on a meandering route south, to join up with Thirsk, where our walk began.

-Here there is the chance to stop and have food, visit the shop, visit the toilets, and / or take the bus to Northallerton - but aside from a quick stop at the shop to get some food and drink, we head on turning right and up the hill.
+Beyond this, it seems to just be another village in the Moors - but there is the chance to stop and have food, visit the shop, visit the toilets, and / or take the bus to Northallerton - but aside from a quick stop at the shop to get some food and drink, we quickly pass through this village.

-Once outside of Osmotherley, the path turns left to pass by a series of houses, before bending round to the north to pass by Lady's Chapel (if you want to divert off onto the drive up to Lady's Chapel, you will re-join up with the path ahead and won't add additional distance).
+Once outside of Osmotherley, the path turns left to pass by a series of houses, before bending round to the north to pass by Lady's Chapel (alternatively you can head up the drive from Lady's Chapel and rejoin the Cleveland Way at the Chapel).

 Mount Grace Priory as it would have looked

-You can't get any view of the priory from here, but it is a fairly well preserved monastery that was built in 1398, with 25 individual cells with their own gardens for monks to live in - all surrounding a central green.
-In better condition is a more modern 17th century mansion on the site and the gardens from that later mansion remain.
+You can't get any views of the priory from the ridge, but it is a fairly well preserved monastery that was built in 1398, with 25 individual cells - each with their own gardens for monks to live in - and surrounding a central green.
+And in better condition, there is also a more modern 17th century mansion.

 Looking out towards the next sections of Cleveland Way (and Swainby below on the left)

-Having passed through the gate onto Scarth Wood Moor, there is a bench with views out along the path ahead - and having taken a break here and got going again, the path heads on heading eastwards, with views out of Cod Beck Reservoir to the side.
+Having passed through the gate onto Scarth Wood Moor, there is also a bench - and having taken a break here and got going again, the path heads on, with additional views out over Cod Beck Reservoir on the right hand side.

-Here the path is now dropping down - and the descent gets steeper to allow the path to head across the road at Scarth Nick - before climbing back up on the far side, as it heads through some woods.
+The path is dropping down once again in this section - and the descent gets steeper to allow the path to head across the road at Scarth Nick - before climbing back up on the far side, as it heads through another set of woods.

-There are (infrequent) buses from Swainby and depending on the evolution of the bus timetable, it may be better to end in Osmotherley instead.
-But my route heads on from here on food to head home.
+There are (infrequent) buses from Swainby - and depending on the evolution of the bus timetable, depends on where it is best to get the bus from (sometimes this means Swainby is an option, sometimes it is not - the next villages round on the Cleveland Way are also an option).
+But my route heads on from here on foot, across the fields, to head home.

 Enjoyment Rating : ⭐⭐⭐⭐⭐ / 5

-Click the link to see the next section of the Cleveland Way, walking from Kildale round to Swainby.
+Click for the next section of the Cleveland Way from Kildale to Swainby.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 93 (very briefly), 99 (briefly) and 100 OS Landranger maps - while there is also a Cleveland Way guidebook which includes OS mapping (links redirect to Amazon).
 The route is in general well way-marked.